 Members shall pay annual dues in an amount set periodically by the Council.

 A Member who fails to pay dues for two years and to whom notice of delinquency has been sent to the last known address, shall be dropped from membership.
-Thereafter, said Member may be reinstated by applying to the Secretary and paying dues for the year in which reinstatement is requested.
+Thereafter, said Member may be reinstated by applying to the Executive Officer and paying dues for the year in which reinstatement is requested.

-A Member may resign by sending to the Secretary a notice of resignation.
+A Member may resign by sending to the Executive Officer a notice of resignation.
 A Member who has resigned may be reinstated by paying the dues for the year in which reinstatement is requested.

 ARTICLE IV